jg-digital-media/jgdm-woocommerce-selectors/README.md

         }

     }

     #sidebar {

+        /*
-        /* WooCommerce Sidebar Section
+            WooCommerce Sidebar Section

-        Three Child <ul> elements
+            Contains Three Child <ul> elements

             1. Search Text Box and Button
             2. Site Pages List - role=navigation
-        3. Third Child - Blank <ul> Element by default */
+            3. Third Child - Blank <ul> Element by default

-        // Author information and Search Form - You can also try using a first-child CSS
+            + You can also try using a first-child CSS selector for ul elements
-        // selector for ul elements that are children for the div element with an ID of #sidebar
+            + that are children for the div element with an ID of #sidebar
+        */

+        ul:first-child {

+        }

         ul {

             li {

-                //
+                // form conntainer element
                 #searchform {

-                    // Note: <form> element

                     div {